CoinVeil4065852/2025_Fall_Programming_Languages_Final_Project/README.md

 - `storybook` – starts storybook dev server
 - `storybook:build` – build production storybook bundle to `storybook-static`
 - `prettier:write` – formats all files with Prettier

+## Metadata and SEO

+The app's metadata (title, description, Open Graph and Twitter tags) is stored in `index.html`.
+A Web App Manifest is available at `public/manifest.webmanifest` and the favicon is at `public/favicon.svg`.

+To customize the title, description, or social card, update `index.html` accordingly and update the links in `public/manifest.webmanifest` if needed.